 Examples of Keystone Species and Their Unique Roles

 One of the most well-known examples of a keystone species is the sea otter.
 In coastal marine ecosystems, sea otters prey on sea urchins, which, if left unchecked, can decimate kelp forests.
-Kelp forests provide habitat and for a multitude of marine organisms, and their destruction can lead to a significant loss of biodiversity.
+Kelp forests provide habitat and food for a multitude of marine organisms, and their destruction can lead to a significant loss of biodiversity.
 By controlling sea urchin populations, sea otters help maintain the health and diversity of these vital underwater forests.

 In terrestrial ecosystems, the African elephant serves as another quintessential keystone species.
 Elephants are known as “ecosystem engineers” because of their ability to modify their environment.
 Through activities such as uprooting trees and creating water holes, elephants shape the landscape in ways that benefit a wide range of other species.
 Their actions promote the growth of grasses and create habitats for smaller animals, thereby enhancing the overall biodiversity of their ecosystems.